tasmota/decode-config/README.md

 With _decode-config_ the following categories are available:   `Display`, `Domoticz`, `Internal`, `KNX`, `Led`, `Logging`, `MCP230xx`, `MQTT`, `Main`, `Management`, `Pow`, `Sensor`, `Serial`, `SetOption`, `RF`, `System`, `Timers`, `Wifi`

-These are similary to the categories on [https://github.com/arendst/Tasmota/wiki/Commands](Tasmota Command Wiki).
+These are similary to the categories on [Tasmota Command Wiki](https://tasmota.github.io/docs/#/Commands?id=command-list).

 To filter outputs to a subset of groups use the `-g` or `--group` arg concatenating the grooup you want, e. g.